Internal Bifold Doors Size & Buying Guide

 Installing Internal Bifold Doors

 It is quite easy to install an interior bifold door; certainly far easier than fitting an external door, where security is a greater concern.
 You can fit an internal bi-fold door in an hour, and it doesn’t require a lot of specialist tools – just a cordless drill, a ladder, and a hammer.
 Even fitting the runners is quite a simple process as long as you work slowly and systematically.
+We have a couple of guides on how to install them on carpet and laminate flooring.

 Once the door is in place, all you need to do is keep it clean and well maintained.
 Take some time to vacuum clean the runners periodically, so that you don’t have to worry about debris, dust or dirt clogging them and making the door hard to open.